Aakasha01Agarwal/ITU-Lightning-Fast-Modulation-Classification-with-Hardware-Efficient-Neural-Networks-Submission/README.md

-# Sandbox: Lightning-Fast Modulation Classification with Hardware-Efficient Neural Networks
+# Lightning-Fast Modulation Classification with Hardware-Efficient Neural Networks submission

-This repository provides a Docker-based environment to get started with the [Lightning-Fast Modulation Classification with Hardware-Efficient Neural Networks](https://challenge.aiforgood.itu.int/match/matchitem/34) problem statement of the [**ITU AI/ML in 5G Challenge**](https://aiforgood.itu.int/ai-ml-in-5g-challenge/).
-The sandbox environment includes PyTorch and Brevitas and serves a Jupyter notebook that guides you through definition, training, and evaluation of an exemplary quantized CNN model.
+This repository contains the submission of our team (Team Velocity) for the problem statement [Lightning-Fast Modulation Classification with Hardware-Efficient Neural Networks](https://challenge.aiforgood.itu.int/match/matchitem/34) in the **ITU AI/ML in 5G Challenge**.

 ## Prerequisites